-Where a course has a fee, it is clearly published in our brochure and on our website, along with concessions and flexible payment information.
-Some of our courses are subsidised by government funding these are marked with a C in our brochure to indicate that concessions are available.
+Where a course has a fee, it is clearly published on our website.
+After clicking on the ‘enrol now’ button on your chosen course the concessions and flexible payment information will be displayed.
+Some of our courses are subsidised by government funding.
 Aspire Sussex reserves the right to increase fees in the future in line with the government’s funding authorities’ guidance.

 Our Community Learning courses that attract a Government subsidy offer a 5% discount for those aged 65 years and older and a 45% discount for those on certain means tested benefits.

 Aspire Sussex also recognises that as part of your 5 Ways to Wellbeing, learning contributes to supporting your overall mental and physical wellbeing, while helping people to get the most from life.
 Therefore, we are using our Education and Skills Funding Agency funding to provide places on our courses at a low cost fee of £20 to enable more adults to realise the benefits of learning in West Sussex.
 For those learners who have been outside of any learning or formal education for two years or more AND are:

 - On a low income (Earning less than £18525)